Tag: share

 Yet, today the entire church is filled with apostles.
 We’re not talking the Apostles (as the specially defined ones), but apostles…the universally “sent” ones.

-Some might use the “missionaries.”
+Some might use the word “missionaries.”
 The issue is that “missionaries” are often consciously and unconsciously presumed/assumed to be the apostles (sent ones) to other countries.

 Most are not called to another country, and maybe not even another state.
 They are called and are being sent into coffee shops, restaurants, laundromats, and every other workplace.